 SAN FRANCISCO SECRET STAIRWAYS TOUR: COIT TOWER, NORTH BEACH & TELEGRAPH HILL

-At the top of Telegraph Hill, marvel at the distinctive tower and San Francisco Bay’s expansive views that stretch out to the Pacific Ocean.
+At the top of Telegraph Hill, marvel at the distinctive tower and San Francisco Bay’s expansive views of the Pacific Ocean.

 Slowly walk around the perimeter of the circular parking lot, so you can fully absorb the stellar SF Bay vistas.